 When your pavement has clearly marked parking lot lines, then the cars coming and going automatically know how to move through your parking lot efficiently.
 That means they spend less time in traffic and more time inside your place of business.
 When you clearly show traffic directions, which spaces are reserved for handicapped parties, and where no parking whatsoever is authorized, your customers can get through your lot in comfort and safety.

 You can accomplish this in two ways:

+Painting parking lot lines by hand is not a big deal !
 First, you can draw chalk lines and then paint them in by hand using a 4-inch paint roller.
 If you choose to do this, at least make sure you use a high-caliber traffic paint for enduring results.